Cosmos (operating system): X#

-X# is a low-level programming language developed for the x86 processor architecture as a part of Cosmos operating system to make operating system development easier.
-X# is designed to bring some of C-like language syntax to assembly language.
-In the beginning, X# was an aid for debugging services of Cosmos.
-The X# compiler is an open source command-line interface (console) program with an atypical architecture.
-It parses lines of code into tokens and compares them with patterns.
-Finally, matched X# code patterns are translated to intel syntax x86 assembly, usually for the YASM assembler.
-In first versions, X# operation was mostly 1:1 with assembly code, but hasn't been, which is the reason why the X# compiler was written.
+X# is a low-level programming language designed for the x86 processor architecture as part of Cosmos operating system.
+It aims to simplify operating system development by incorporating C-like language syntax to assembly language.
+Initially, X# was used for debugging services in Cosmos.
+The X# compiler is an open source command-line interface (console) program that parses code lines into tokens, compares them with patterns, and translates matched patterns to intel syntax x86 assembly, typically for the YASM assembler.
+Early versions of X# operated mostly 1:1 with assembly code, but this is no longer the case.

 Syntax

-The syntax of X# is simple.
-Despite being similar to C, X# syntax differs and is stricter.
+The syntax of X# is straightforward but stricter compared to C.

 Comments

-X# supports only one kind of comment, the C++-style single line comment, started with a double forward slash - //.
+X# supports only single-line comments in the C++ style, starting with - //.

 Constants

-X# supports the definition of named constants which are declared outside of functions.
-Defining a numeric constant is similar to C++; for example: const i = 0.
-Referencing the constant elsewhere requires a # before the name; for example: - "#i".
+X# allows the definition of named constants declared outside functions.
+Numeric constants are defined similarly to C++; for example: const i = 0.
+Referencing them elsewhere requires a # before the name; for example: - "#i".